Nov 21, 2024

 Students with access needs due to a learning, physical, or psychological disability are encouraged to contact the Director of Accessibility Services as early as possible to discuss their needs and to obtain information about the eligibility for services and procedures for requesting accommodations.
 To determine appropriate accommodations, the Director of Accessibility Services engages in an interactive process with students.
 Each student’s information is reviewed on a case-by-case basis, and accommodations are determined through the collaborative process.

-The mission of the Center for Career and Professional Development is to promote a values-based approach to career and life planning with opportunities for career exploration and personal development.
+The mission of the Center for Career and Professional Development is to provide comprehensive resources to support students through their professional development at all stages of their education.
 The Center assists students and alumni with assessing career interests, exploring career options, and developing the skills to successfully pursue career goals.

 The Center for Career and Professional Development offers the following: